richmond070/NBA-playoff-analysis/README.md

   Automated scraping + loading pipelines, Cloud-native, elastic scaling, CI/CD-friendly transformations, Clear separation of staging schema vs analytics schema

 ## Data Dictionary
-To assist the team in understanding the data the following definitions and brief descriptions for each data table are provided:
+To assist the team in understanding the data, the following definitions and brief descriptions for each data table are provided:

 1. ### Player Table
 - **Rk (Rank):** The player’s ranking position within the dataset based on sorting criteria.